 It's accessible and enjoyable.
 It challenges convention and offers fresh, surprising points of focus for your practice.

-Unveil transformational elements of playing that've been all but neglected by pedagogy.
+Uncover transformational elements of playing that've been all but neglected in pedagogy.

 Play fluently and expressively through deepening self-awareness, not dogma.